Milunka Savić: Military career

 "Savic was called before her commanding officer.
 They didn't want to punish her, because she had proven a valuable and highly competent soldier.
 The military deployment that had resulted in her sex being revealed had been her tenth.
 But neither was it suitable for a young woman to be in combat.
 She was offered a transfer to the Nursing division.
 Savic stood at attention and insisted she only wanted to fight for her country as a combatant.
 The officer said he'd think it over and give her his answer the next day.
 Still standing at attention, Savic responded, "I will wait."
 It is said he only made her stand an hour before agreeing to send her back to the infantry."

 In 1914, in the early days of World War I, Savić was awarded her first Karađorđe Star with Swords after the Battle of Kolubara.
 She received her second Karađorđe Star (with Swords) after the Battle of the Crna Bend in 1916 when she captured 23 Bulgarian soldiers single-handedly.

 Military honors

-She was awarded the French Légion d’Honneur (Legion of Honour) twice, as well as the Russian Cross of St. George, the British medal of the Most Distinguished Order of St Michael, and the Serbian Miloš Obilić medal.
+She was awarded the French Légion d’Honneur (Legion of Honour) twice, as well as the Russian Cross of St. George, Companion of the British Order of St Michael and St George, and the Serbian Miloš Obilić medal.
 She was the sole female recipient of the French Croix de Guerre 1914–1918 with the gold palm attribute for service in World War I.